Guide CB – Bo Gdynia

 In the project, both the purpose of the project, responding to a specific perceived need, and the activities necessary to achieve that purpose, appropriately priced, shall be described.
 If the idea is an investment, its location should be additionally indicated (plot number), which the Gdynia Map Portal helps with.
 When the chosen location is not a city plot, a statement must be included in which the property owner agrees to the development if the project wins.

-A clear photo/scan of the letter can also be attached to an electronically submitted application.
-In this case, the original letters of support must be kept by the author until the date on which the list of projects qualified for the vote is announced (i.e. 18 August 2023) and presented in the event of a summons.
+A clear photo/scan of the letter must be attached to an electronically submitted application.
+In this case, the original letters of support must be kept by the author until the date on which the list of projects qualified for the vote is announced (i.e. 20 August 2024) and presented in the event of a summons.
 By storing the lists, the author is obliged to comply with the provisions of GDPR.

 The application may be submitted: